Nohan550/flower-shop/readme.md

 ## Project

-### A simple static website built with just HTML and CSS for a flower shop
+### A simple static responsive website built with just HTML and CSS for a flower shop